 16 public floats and docks you should know about in the San Juan's

-When visiting the San Juan's many of us head for the great marine state parks and for good reason, that's where the floats, campgrounds and amenities are located that vacationers desire.
+When visiting the San Juan's many of us head for the great marine state parks, and for good reason, that's where the floats, campgrounds and amenities are located that vacationers desire.

 However, if you want to get off the boat and see something other than campers and boat people you have two choices. #1 dinghy ashore somewhere or #2 find a public dock and head out.
 This list and description of San Juan area docks excludes the state parks because most marine state parks are landlocked or waterlocked leaving visitors with no opportunity to explore beyond the park.

-Sixteen public docks organized and listed in no particular order.
+Sixteen public docks, organized and listed in no particular order.

-Obstruction Pass, this county float and boat ramp is located just inside Obstruction Pass on the southern tip of Orcas Island.
-Nearby pass traffic wakes make this a punishing place to tie up even for just the two hours allowed, however rendezvousing with friends on shore or heading out on bicycles for a strenuous ride to the top of mount Constitution may be just what's needed to round out a perfect cruise.
-Tip: For longer visits, anchor nearby after dropping off passengers and bikes, then drag dinghy up onto float or shore.
-Your boat will thank you when you return.
+Nearby pass traffic wakes make this a punishing place to tie up even for just the two hours allowed, however rendezvousing with friends on shore or heading out on bicycles for a strenuous ride to the top of Mount Constitution may be just what's needed to round out a perfect cruise.
+Tip: For longer visits, anchor nearby after dropping off passengers and bikes, then drag the dinghy up onto the float or shore.
+Your boat will thank you when you return

-Obstruction Pass county dock Blakelys fuel dock
+NOAA chart snippet showing Obstruction Pass county dock and Blakelys fuel dock

 Obstruction Pass county dock in red circle at top